aguformoso/docs.timescale.com-content/tutorials/promscale-install.md

 >
 > Furthermore, note that value`<password>` should be replaced with the password you set up for TimescaleDB in step 1 above.

-### Step 3: Start collecting metrics using node_exporter
+### Step 3: Start collecting metrics using node_exporter [](install-node-exporter)

-`node_exporter` is a Prometheus exporter for hardware and OS metrics exposed by *NIX kernels, written in Go with pluggable metric collectors.
-To learn more about it, refer to the [Node Exporter Github][].
+`node_exporter` is a Prometheus exporter for hardware and OS metrics exposed by *NIX kernels*, written in Go with pluggable metric collectors.
+To learn more about it, refer to the [Node Exporter Github][node-exporter-github].

 For the purposes of this tutorial, we need a service that will expose metrics to Prometheus.
 We will use the `node_exporter` for this purpose.